faresfaresCS/ComputerGraphicsProject/README.md

 Overall, this technology represents a significant advancement in drone control and has the potential to revolutionize the way drones are used in a variety of industries.

-********
-Architecture
+## Architecture

-The project is built upon three main components:
+The project consists of three main components:

-Unity: The Unity game engine serves as the foundation for creating the VR environment and integrating the Tello drone control mechanisms.

-Oculus: The Oculus VR headset delivers an immersive experience, allowing users to interact with the drone using their head movements and potentially Oculus controllers.

-Tello Drone: The Tello drone is equipped with a UDP server that enables communication between the Unity environment and the drone.
-The connection is established via WiFi (SSID).
+1. Unity
+2. Oculus
+3. Tello Drone

-How it Works
+## How it Works

-Tello Drone
+### Tello Drone

-The Tello drone is equipped with a UDP server that allows communication between the drone and external devices.
-In our project, we establish a connection between the drone and the Oculus headset via WiFi.
+The Tello drone is equipped with a UDP server that allows communication with external devices via WiFi (SSID).

+### Unity Drone Client

-Unity Drone Client
+The Unity Drone Client has two main threads:
-The core functionality of controlling the Tello drone lies within the Unity environment.
-We implement a multi-threaded "Drone Client" responsible for both sending commands to the drone and receiving real-time state and data from the drone.
-This client consists of the following components:

-Main Thread: This thread handles the transmission of commands to the Tello drone.
-By sending appropriate commands, we can control the drone's flight, direction, and other behaviors.
+- Main Thread: Sends commands to the drone for control.

-Receiving Thread: The receiving thread continuously gathers state information and data from the drone.
-This information could include details about the drone's battery level, altitude, velocity, and more.
+- Receiving Thread: Receives real-time state and data from the drone.

-Drone Pilot Overlay
+### Drone Pilot Overlay

-To enhance the user experience, we introduce a C# script that acts as a singleton called the "Drone Pilot Overlay."
-This script leverages the capabilities of the Oculus Quest headset to provide users with a real-world view through the drone's camera.
-Users can experience the drone's perspective as if they were onboard the drone itself.
+A C# script, acting as a singleton, provides a real-world view through the Oculus Quest headset, enhancing the piloting experience.

-Drone State Manager
+### Drone State Manager

-The Drone State Manager is responsible for collecting and managing the state information received from the Tello drone.
-This information can include telemetry data, such as GPS coordinates, altitude, battery status, and more.
-By keeping track of the drone's state, we ensure that users have accurate and up-to-date information during their piloting experience.
+This component manages state information received from the Tello drone, providing accurate telemetry data to users.

-Drone Controller
+### Drone Controller

-The heart of the project lies in the Drone Controller.
-This component integrates the Tello drone's original SDK with control mechanisms from either hand tracking or Oculus controllers.
-This integration enables users to intuitively control the drone's movements using their hands or the Oculus controllers, providing a seamless and immersive piloting experience.
+Integrates the Tello drone's original SDK with hand tracking or Oculus controller input for intuitive drone control.

 ********
 The primary goal of the project would be to create a system that allows a user to control a drone using a virtual reality headset.
 Here are some of the essential steps involved in such a project: